thebastedo/SetsBoard/Readme.md

 ```
 npm install
 ```
 Go into 'node_modules/nodejs-models/' and edit the package.json.
 Remove the version number for the 'q' dependancy and replace it with '*'.
-After the package.json is update run
+After the package.json is updated run
 ```
 npm update
 ```